 The observance of Brahmacharya has been found, from experience, to be extremely difficult so long as one has not acquired mastery over taste.
 Control of the palate has therefore been placed as a principle by itself.
 Eating is necessary only for sustaining the body and keeping it a fit instrument for service, and must never be practiced for self-indulgence.
 Food must therefore be taken, like medicine, under proper restraint.
 In pursuance of this principle, one must eschew exciting foods, such as spices and condiments.
 Meat, liquor, tobacco, bhang, etc are excluded from the Ashram.
 This principle requires abstinence from feasts or dinners which has pleasure as their object.

-It is not enough not to take another’s property without his permission.
-One becomes guilty of theft even by using differently anything which one has received in trust for use in a particular way, as well as by using a thing longer than the period for which it has been lent.
+It is not enough not to take another’s a property without his permission.
+One becomes guilty of theft even by using differently anything which one has received in trust for use in a particular way, as well as by using a thing longer than the period for which it has been sent.
 It is also theft if one receives anything which he does not really need.
 The fine truth at the bottom of this principle is that Nature provides just enough, and no more, for our daily needs.
 Hence it is also a theft to possess anything more than one’s minimum requirement.

 Non-Possession or Poverty

 This principle is really a part of (5).
-Just as one must not receive, so must one not possess anything which one does not really need.
+Just as one must not receive, so must one not possess anything that one does not really need.
 It would be a breach of this principle to possess unnecessary foodstuffs, clothing, or furniture.
 For instance, one must not keep a chair if one can do without it.
 In observing this principle one is led to a progressive simplification of one’s own life.

 Man is not omnipotent.
 He, therefore, serves the world best by serving his neighbor.
-This is swadeshi, a principle which is broken with one professes to serve those who are more remote in preference to those who are near.
+This is swadeshi, a principle that is broken with one professes to serve those who are more remote in preference to those who are near.
 Observance of swadeshi makes for order in the world; the breach of it leads to chaos.
 Following this principle, one must as far as possible purchase one’s requirements locally and not buy things imported from foreign lands, which can easily be manufactured in the country.
 There is no place for self-interest in Swadeshi, which enjoins the sacrifice of oneself for the family, of the family for the village, and of the country for humanity.

 One cannot follow the Truth of Love so long as one is subject to fear.
 As there is at present a reign of fear in the country, a meditation on and cultivation of fearlessness have particular importance.
 Hence it’s a separate mention as an observance.
 A seeker after truth must give up the fear of caste, government, robbers, etc and he must not be frightened by poverty or death.